 “Find your inefficiencies in order to eliminate them and find your strengths so you can multiply them” – Tim Ferris, The 4-Hour Workweek

 Why is the above quote important?
-Well, it depends on what your goals are.
+Well, it depends on what

 - Are you looking for more time?

 - Do you want to work only one “job”?

 - Is your work a job or a hobby?

 - Do you want to have pride in what you do?